 There is no short notification form, although certain information may be waived (see question 3.8 above).
-Straightforward cases may enjoy early clearance pursuant to the "Simplified Decision" instituted in 2007, which allows for a shortened clearance decision to be issued without using the entire available Phase 1 deadline.
+Straightforward cases may enjoy early clearance pursuant to the "Simplified Decision" procedure, which allows for a shortened clearance decision to be issued without using the entire available Phase 1 deadline.
 Candidate transactions for a simplified decision are those: (i) which do not constitute a concentration (see question 2.1 above) or do not meet the jurisdictional thresholds (see question 2.3 above); (ii) where clearly no overlaps exist between the parties; or (iii) whose effects in Portugal are de minimis or from which no significant horizontal or vertical effects arise.
 This procedure will not be used when additional information from the parties is required or when a hearing must be conducted (see question 3.6 above).
-Although the Authority did not commit itself to a specific reduced deadline, the six cases decided under this procedure in 2007 were reviewed within an average of 19 working days (no data for 2008 are yet available).
+Although the Authority did not commit itself to a specific reduced deadline, several simplified procedure cases have been decided in less than 20 working days.